fivenet-app/fivenet/README.md

 ## Credits

-Based upon [NelsonMinar's Map Viewer Gist](https://gist.github.com/NelsonMinar/6600524) and VPC's CopNet/ MedicNet livemap code.
+* Leaflet Livemap Code: Based upon [NelsonMinar's Map Viewer Gist](https://gist.github.com/NelsonMinar/6600524) and VPC's CopNet/ MedicNet livemap code, and a lot of Leaflet CRS related Stackoverflow posts.

 ## License

 Code licensed under Apache 2.0 license, see [LICENSE](/LICENSE).

+Licenses of used libraries, code and media can be found in the [`src/public/licenses/` folder](/src/public/licenses/).